taiyingchen/taiyingchen.github.io/about.md

 feature-img: "assets/img/cover.jpg"
 ---

-Tai-Ying Chen (陳代穎) is currently a master student in the department of Computer Science and Information Engineering in National Taiwan University (NTU).
+Tai-Ying Chen (陳代穎) is currently studying [Computer Science at University University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).

 His interest included but not limited to Natural Language Processing (NLP), Text Mining, Machine Learning and Web development.
 His goal is to develop applications which can literally make the world a little bit better.

 ## Education